 I am releasing my first addon for Blender: Photographer!
 What does it do?

-- Adds Camera Exposure controls, per camera
+- Adds Camera Exposure controls and Auto Exposure, per camera

 - Adds Camera White Balance, per camera